2023 Best Allied Health Services Associate Degree Trade Schools in Tennessee

 Medical Assisting majors at Roane State Community College take out an average of $11,365 in student loans while working on their Associate Degree.

-Read full report on Allied Health & Medical Assisting Services at Roane State Community College
+Full Allied Health & Medical Assisting Services at Roane State Community College Report

-A rank of #5 on this year’s list means Remington College - Memphis Campus is a great place for allied health & medical assisting services students working on their associate degree.
-Located in the city of Memphis, Remington College - Memphis Campus is a private not-for-profit school with a fairly small student population.
+The excellent associate degree programs at Remington College - Memphis Campus helped the school earn the #5 place on this year’s ranking of the best allied health & medical assisting services schools in Tennessee.
+Located in the large city of Memphis, Remington College - Memphis Campus is a private not-for-profit college with a fairly small student population.

 While working on their Associate Degree, medical assisting majors at Remington College - Memphis Campus accumulate an average of around $21,557 in student debt.
 This translates to an average monthly loan payment of $89, based on a 10-year repayment plan.

-Volunteer State Community College landed the #6 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
-Located in the large suburb of Gallatin, VSCC is a public college with a medium-sized student population.
+Volunteer State Community College ranked #6 on this year’s Best Allied Health Services Associate Degree Trade Schools in Tennessee list.
+Located in the suburb of Gallatin, VSCC is a public college with a medium-sized student population.

 While working on their Associate Degree, medical assisting majors at VSCC accumulate an average of around $11,576 in student debt.